 Find out and taste local delicacies in an abundant choice of restaurants.
 If you love seafood, visit Jimbaran, for a seafood dining experience right on the beach.

 You will get a chance to fill those memory cards and happily laugh out loud when visiting these fun museums.
-Visit the Upside Down World Bali, DMZ Legian and the Trick art 3D museum to unleash your expressive pose skills.
-For a more cultural and specialty museum, visit the Don Antonio Blanco Museum, Puri Lukisan Museum in the centre of Ubud, the Neka Museum in Campuhan and the Agung Rai Museum of Art, in Pengosekan.
+Visit the Upside Down World Bali and Pasifika Museum to enrich your knowledge while having fun at the same time.
+For a more cultural and specialty museum, visit the The Blanco Renaissance Museum, Puri Lukisan Museum in the centre of Ubud, the Neka Museum in Campuhan and the Agung Rai Museum of Art, in Pengosekan.

 Try this exciting water adventure being a seawalker without even knowing how to swim.
 Walk around the seabed and watch the wonderful underwater world up close, without having to own a diving license.
 This activity is suitable for most ages to enjoy.

 While spending your holiday, Bali also offers places for you to learn dancing, cooking and creating jewelry or handicrafts.
-This way , not only do you get a chance to enjoy the natural wonders, but you will have also made time to understand and experience the famous Balinese culture.
+This way, not only do you get a chance to enjoy the natural wonders, but you will also make time to understand and experience the famous Balinese culture.

 Find balance of mind and soul in focusing yourself through meditation.
 Practice the art of Yoga to readjust your posture, flex your muscles and improve your health through proper breathing techniques.
 Bali houses more and more shala with various wonderful natural settings of your choice.

-The best time to visit Bali are probably in the months of March to June and September.
+The best time to visit Bali is in the months of March to June and September.
 Holiday adventures are times to open your mind and embrace new things.
 Regardless of Bali’s weather, we can definitely find fun anywhere here all year.
 In the high tourist season where it’s so busy, you can find refuge in some hidden paradise in central and north Bali, the quieter part of the island.
 In the low season where it may seem less bustling there are always vibrant places to splurge on parties.
-Bali is beyond its natural beauty and exotic culture, come and visit Bali any time to experience its magic.